Toronto’s Breast Augmentation Clinic

 What Size Should I Choose?

-Bigger implants usually give a more false and exaggerated look, which can also be problematic for those who have a more active lifestyle.
+Bigger breast implants usually give a more false and exaggerated look, which can also be problematic for those who have a more active lifestyle.
 Larger implants also have higher risks of complications and bottoming out, which is when the implants move downward to an awkward placement.
-Moreover, you will need sufficient breast tissue to cover your implants and prevent implant edges from showing after surgery.
+Moreover, you will need sufficient breast tissue to cover your breast implants and prevent implant edges from showing after surgery.

 When trying to decide what implant size is best for you, you may also find it helpful to consult others you know who have already had breast augmentation.